waynodiablo/Oystercard/yelpv1.md

 end
 ```

 Now we get a different error – that `app/views/` is missing an index view.
+Let's make one of those.

+##### Creating views

+Much like in Sinatra, views tell your app how to present content on the page.

 `$ touch app/views/restaurants/index.html.erb`